 It is an economic and reversible model and, because of this flexibility, its investment in settling would not be high for the coffers of the Community of Madrid.

-In superblocks the car gives way to pedestrians
+In superblocks the car yields to pedestrians

 And in Italy?